County Clerk / Elections

 Office of RecordThe Office of Record acts as secretary to the Board of County Commissioners, either in person or by deputy; keeps the seal, records the papers of the board, signs the records of proceedings, and attests the same with the seal of the county and is the repository for all board records.

 Tax AdministrationThe county clerk must finalize the assessed values on all real estate and personal property in the county.
 After the tax levies are set in October, special assessments are applied, the county clerk prepares the tax roll and tax statements.
 The appraiser and treasurer offices’ are informed of all new taxing districts established and are supplied, yearly, with new maps reflecting changes.

 Fiscal ServicesThe county clerk oversees payments to vendors and certifies that the cash is on hand and budget authority available to cover all claims.
 The clerk shall have a good working knowledge of all county department budgets and expenditures in order to present the claims to the county commissioners.

 Public Information OfficerAs the freedom of information officer, the county clerk must:

-Prepare and provide educational materials and information concerning the Open Records Act
+- Prepare and provide educational materials and information concerning the Open Records Act

-Be available to assist any public agency and members of the general public to resolve disputes relating to the Open Records Act
+- Be available to assist any public agency and members of the general public to resolve disputes relating to the Open Records Act

 inquiresrelating to the Open Records Act

-Administers Oaths of Office
+- Administers Oaths of Office

-Issues various permits or licenses as prescribed by law.
+- Issues various permits or licenses as prescribed by law.